hardikyp/Curved-crease-origami-hull/README.md

 # Curved crease origami for planing hulls

 This version of the bar and hinge model allows for simulation of curved-crease origami.
 The modification was implemented by: Steven R. Woodruff (stevenrw@umich.edu), the base bar and hinge model was written by: Ke Liu (ke.liu@gatech.edu)
+Further modifications for handling Planing hull geometry implemented by: Hardik Patil (hardikyp@umich.edu)

 The following references give background and information on the bar and hinge model: